Skip to main content

 Net cost obligation of the universal service is any cost that is required for the provision of the universal service and is related to the service.
 It is calculated as the difference between net costs of the appointed universal service provider, which operates with universal service obligations, and the net costs that same provider would have if it operated without the obligation of the universal service.

 If the obligation of providing the universal service causes net costs and imposes an unjust financial burden on the universal service provider, it is entitled to a fee for providing the universal service from the compensation fund.
-On the basis of the calculated net costs of the universal service obligation, the Agency establishes whether they trully are an unfair financial burden.
+On the basis of the calculated net costs of the universal service obligation, the Agency establishes whether they truly are an unfair financial burden.

 Compensation fund